Droow/react-password-indicator/README.md

 > `number` | defaults to 0

 Predefined rule to check password for minimal number of uppercase characters.
 Uses >= operator, if you want to use > you have to use a custom rule.

+### mustMatch
+> `string` | defaults to undefined

+Predefined rule to check if password matches given string.
+Can be used for password confirmation.

 ### render
 > `function({})` | _required_